SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 workflows.
-For a comprehensive overview of solver properties, parameters, and manipulating solution objects, please read the [documentation of the DifferentialEquations package](https://docs.sciml.ai/DiffEqDocs/stable/), which Catalyst uses for all simulations.
+For a comprehensive overview of solver properties, parameters, and manipulating solution objects, please read the [documentation of the DifferentialEquations package](https://docs.sciml.ai/DiffEqDocs/stable/), which Catalyst uses for all ODE, SDE, and jump process simulations.

 ## Monte Carlo simulations using `EnsembleProblem`s